spinnaker/spinnaker.io/content/en/docs/setup/configuration/_index.md

 title: "Configuration"
 linkTitle: "Configuration"
 weight: 1
-description: You can manage some of Spinnaker's configurations externally, which allows you to load them dynamically.
-Spinnaker supports several backends for configs.
+description: You can manage some Spinnaker configurations externally, which allows you to load them dynamically.
 ---

 This page describes Spinnaker's external configuration feature.
 Using external configuration, you can manage account configuration (either complete account configuration, or only secrets such as account passwords) externally from Spinnaker.